Governor of Wisconsin: Pardon power

+The pardon power has seen very different uses by the two most recent governors.
+The current governor, Tony Evers, has issued a record high number of pardons.
+The previous governor, Scott Walker, did not issue any pardons.

 Other inherent powers

-The governor is the commander-in-chief of the state's militia.
 If it is deemed necessary, the governor may also convene extraordinary sessions of the state legislature; and may convene them anywhere in the state, if Madison, the state capital, is deemed unfit for the purpose due to invasion or contagious disease.
+This power to convene outside of Madison has never been invoked.